 Impairment of long-lived assets.
 Pihana adopted the provisions of SFAS 144 with effect from January 1, 2002.
 In accordance with the provisions of SFAS 144, Pihana management determined that the carrying value of Pihana's assets exceeded their fair values and recorded an impairment charge of approximately \$77.0 million to write-down the value of long-lived assets during the nine months ended September 30, 2002.
-Pihana management determined the fair value of assets based on the best available evidence and applied the traditional present value technique as permitted under SFAS 144 using a discount rate of 25%.
-No impairment charge was recorded prior to this date.
+Pihana management determined the fair value of assets based on the best available evidence and given the uncertainties regarding the possible sale or use of the assets, applied the probability-weighted cash flow technique as permitted under SFAS 144, using a discount rate of 25%.
+No impairment charge was recorded prior to this date